kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Uncontested Divorce in Kentucky?

-An uncontested divorce is one where both parties agree on the grounds for divorce as well as other issues such as child support, child custody, alimony as well as the division of financial assets and debts.
+An uncontested divorce is one in which both parties agree on the grounds for divorce and other issues such as child support, child custody, alimony, and the division of financial assets and debts.
 Here, the petitioner submits—and the respondent agrees to—a divorce based on irreconcilable differences per KRS 403.170.

 Where to Get an Uncontested Divorce Form in Kentucky

 Meanwhile, both spouses must have reached a settlement agreement, which the petitioner must attach to the divorce paperwork.
-The judge will grant a decree of absolute divorce after reviewing the paperwork.
+The judge may grant a decree of absolute divorce after reviewing the paperwork.

 • The name of the person involved in the record, unless said person is a juvenile